stronginteractions/website/content/about.md

 ## Acknowledgment

-* We thank Simon Taylor (Jefferson Lab) for composing the **Strong Interactions** soundtrack and allowing us to use "Mustermark" for our intro and outro.
+* We thank Simon Taylor (Jefferson Lab) for composing the **Strong Interactions** soundtrack and allowing us to use "[Mustermark](https://soundcloud.com/user-618336161/filaments-from-the-void)" for our intro and outro.
+His compositions are [available on SoundCloud](https://soundcloud.com/laszlo-jamf).
 * We thank Azizah Mahmood (University of Regina) for recording our jingle.
 * We thank Javier Villalpando for the **Strong Interactions** logo.
 * We thank [Lindsay McCargar ](https://lindsaymccargar.com) for producing the **Strong Interactions** episodes.